Blog image good posture (1080 x 1080 px) 170

 ✔️ Roomy toe box and breathable upper

 Skechers Arch Fit are an absolute favourite in my clinic — I spotted three pairs just today!
 They offer amazing arch support and feel really comfy right out of the box.
 If you’re after something reliable for everyday wear that looks good and supports your knees, these are definitely worth trying.
-Just make sure you get the arch fit ones.
+Just make sure you get the Arch Fit ones.

-Best Overall Walking Shoe: HOKA Bondi 8
+Best Overall Walking Shoe for Arthritic Knees: HOKA Bondi 9

 Why it helps: